-Gear up for the snow season – how to get snow ready!
+Gear up for the NZ snow season – how to get snow ready!

 Who’s excited for the snow season!?
-If you want to get in shape for the snow season, we suggest starting an exercise program a month or two in advance – here are some tips and tricks on how to get into the best possible shape!
+We are!
+If you want to get isnow ready for your snow holiday, we suggest starting an exercise programme a month or two in advance – here are some tips and tricks on how to get into the best possible shape!

 The most common injuries from snow sports are associated with the knee that generally involve the mcl or acl ligaments.
 To ensure you maximise your time is spent on the slopes rather than in A&E, we highly recommend strengthening the muscles above the knee by doing wall sits, calf raises, lunges, straight leg raises, and hamstring curls.

 Aerobic training is another goody, such as biking, walking, running are great for building overall strength and increasing your body tolerance.